apavlidi/WebCrawler/README.md

 #### Generate coverage report
 You can produce code coverage report using the jacoco plugin `$ mvn jacoco:report`.

+#### Lint code
+You can format the code by using the spotless plugin `$ mvn spotless:apply`.
+Spotless has been configured to use [google style code](https://google.github.io/styleguide/javaguide.html)

 ### Documentation
 Web-Crawl documentation is available [here](https://github.com/codurance/Retropolis-BE/wiki)